 STS cable and string elements of rails and carrying structures are exposed to the utmost strain.
 Since they are in the corrosion resistant medium in the special sheath and in a mechanically strong body protecting them against external effects, their service life can amount to hundreds of years.
 Also, the traveling load alters the stress-strain state of these elements only by one per cent (see [1], p.
 8) and this state remains basically unchanged during the entire period of operation extending the service life and saving operation costs.
-Since the string elements are located in different remote places (mutually isolated wires in the strings of the left and right rails, the one-way and return lines, the upper and lower strings, etc.), the probability that they snap simultaneously is close to zero, even in case of disasters, such as earthquakes, floods, landslides, hostilities, etc.).
+Since the string elements are located in different remote places (mutually isolated wires in the strings, etc.), the probability that they snap simultaneously is close to zero, even in case of disasters, such as earthquakes, floods, landslides, hostilities, etc.).
 Even in case 90% of carrying wires snap, the structure will not collapse, unlike other structures, such as bridges, highway loops, viaducts, modern skeleton buildings, etc.

 The STS route structure remains highly durable even when destroyed by terrorists.
-A support is secured to the route structure with a special unfastening mechanism which releases it making just the railstring span longer and increasing its corresponding deflection.
+A support is secured to the route structure with a special unfastening mechanism which releases it making just the rail-string span longer and increasing its corresponding deflection.
 It will not destroy the integrity of the route even in the case when several supports in line are destroyed.